goccmack/goutil/README.md

 Go utilities used in other repositories:

+- angle is a utility library for angles, including cosine similarity and random angles.
 - ioutil contains functions to write directories and files.
 - stringslice contains functions for working with slices of string.